A non-experts guide to key financial terms (Online)

 This half-day course is designed for those without a financial background and provides a grounding in the most common financial terms used in press releases, investor discussions and equity research notes.

-It aims to build a basic level of financial literacy by providing non-technical explanations, straightforward examples and the opportunity to practice simple calculations and analysis within a supportive environment.
+This course aims to build a basic level of financial literacy by providing non-technical explanations, straightforward examples and the opportunity to practice simple calculations and analysis within a supportive environment.
 Delegates will build their knowledge of financial statements, learn how to analyse them and understand how they are used to create consensus forecasts.

 It will be of particular benefit to IR and Communications team members who do not have a financial background.
 It will also be helpful for service providers who engage with IR teams and want to better understand some of the language used.